 Hair Multiplication refers to using bisected hair follicles in hair transplantation hoping that each half regenerates the entire hair.
-This allows to surgeon to increase total number of hair on the scalp, a significant feature of surgical hair restoration that was missing in the older, traditional techniques.
+This allows the surgeon to increase the total number of hairs on the scalp, a significant feature of surgical hair restoration that was missing in the older, traditional techniques.
 Older techniques like strip method transplant and the traditional Follicular Unit Extraction method did not allow growing new hair.
-Instead they involved redistributing existing healthy hair on the head to fill up the thinning or bald patches and create an overall fuller appearance.
+Instead, they involved redistributing existing healthy hair on the head to fill up the thinning or bald patches and create an overall fuller appearance.
 But Hair Multiplication can be used to effectively increase the total number of hair on the scalp, without compromising on hair density in the donor area.

 It is a hair regrowth technique opposite to Hair Cloning.
 While the latter involves multiplying germinative follicular cells outside the body in unlimited amounts, the former simply transects donor graft into two equal parts.
 One half is left behind at the donor site whereas the other is removed and implanted in the recipient area with a hope that it will regenerate and grow a complete hair.